ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/attribute-values.md

 # Attribute values configuration

-This section will focus on defining new Resource attributes through the configuration of the attribute column's `values` field, and their presence in the structure of a cube configuration file.
+This section will focus on defining new Resource attributes through configuration of the attribute column's `values` field, and their presence in the structure of a cube configuration file.
 Details of attribute values configuration options can be found in the [Reference table](#reference) at the bottom of this page.

 ## Reference